mariixxana/mariixxana.github.io/index.md

 * Lab

-    Lab , part was another favorite for me.
+    Lab, part was another favorite for me.
 This is because